NovaJuan/fit-your-case/README.md

 # Fit Your Case Website
->Web scraping in Amazon using node-fetch and cheerio
+> Web scraping in Amazon using node-fetch and cheerio
+> #### FIRSTLY WILL LOAD SLOW, ONCE IS CACHED WILL BE FASTER

 ## Technologies
 - Node.js